 See the installation at Lindholmen campus

 A great deal of solar energy is wasted in today's solar cells.
 Researchers at Chalmers have an idea that may improve efficiency tremendously.
 They have already demonstrated that the principle works in the lab – now the research has moved out on campus to continue under real conditions.
 In addition to these tests of active materials that enhance solar cell efficiency, the test site, situated on the roof of the MC2 building, has been used in the development of the technology MOST, Molecular Solar Thermal Energy Storage.

-IRIS (Integrated and Replicable Solutions for Co-Creation in Sustainable Cities) is a five-year EU project which began in 2017.
-Within IRIS, new solutions for urban development will be tested in the field of energy, mobility and ICT, with the focus largely on Campus Johanneberg.
+IRIS (Integrated and Replicable Solutions for Co-Creation in Sustainable Cities) is a five-year EU project which began in the autumn of 2017.
+Within IRIS, new solutions for urban development are tested within the field of energy, mobility and ICT, with the focus largely on Campus Johanneberg.
 The project is being coordinated by Johanneberg Science Park, in collaboration with Chalmers and seven other partners.

 HSB Living Lab

 Positive Footprint Housing – Riksbyggen

 Riksbyggen, Chalmers University of Technology, University of Gothenburg and Johanneberg Science Park are cooperating on the Positive Footprint Housing concept, and the Brf Viva pilot project is a full-scale laboratory constructed between Guldheden and Campus Johanneberg.
 The research focuses on energy generation, mobility solutions, the choice of materials and construction methods.
 The building is environmentally certified, which means low energy consumption, lower operating costs and good indoor climate both summer and winter.